Murray Theater (Murray, Utah): History

 Due to delays and funding complications, the renovation by Murray City had been delayed.
-There have been multiple opening dates between 2020 and 2025.
+There were multiple opening dates between 2020 and 2025.
 There was hope that it would be open for the 2025 Sundance Film Festival, however complications arose as there was water discovered under the stage and house of the auditorium.

-The current opening date is set for July 4, 2025.
+The theater reopened on 26 September, 2025 under the management of Katie Lindquist.
+Salt Lake County Mayor Jenny Wilson and Murray City Mayor Brett Hales delivered opening remarks, followed by performances from Homestead Circus and Loren Allred.
+Murray City Cultural Arts presented a documentary on the history of the theater.